 If an initial search of your ancestors name doesn’t yield any results than try changing tactics.
 Some records (pensions, soldiers’ effects) may contain details of next of kin.
 Try searching using the names of your solider’s spouse, parents or children.

-Depending on the record type you may also be able to search using regiment name or number.
-But don’t presume your ancestor was enlisted in the regiment associated with their residence and don’t forget to check Royal Navy and Airforce collections too!
+Depending on the WWI record type you may also be able to search using regiment name or number.
+But don’t presume your ancestor was enlisted in a regiment associated with their residence and don’t forget to check Royal Navy and Airforce collections too!

-If none of your searches are yielding results than ditch the search engine and browse original records where possible.
+If none of your searches for WWI genealogy records are yielding results than ditch the search engine and browse original records where possible.

 3. Cross Reference